+Cost Savings:

-Cost Savings: Reduce lifetime costs associated with SCD.
+Reduce lifetime costs associated with SCD.
 Pain is the number one reason people with SCD seek emergency department care and are admitted to the hospital, ultimately contributing to the significant healthcare costs for this population.
 If we have more effective treatments and management of pain, there is potential for decreased health care encounters and cost savings.
+(Potential) Societal & Financial Cost of Illness:

-Additionally, societal costs of the disease, such as lost work productivity, could be reduced.
+Societal costs of SCD, such as lost work productivity, could be reduced with improved management of pain for this population.
 (Potential)

 Public Health Practice:

 This study reported the frequent occurrence of severe pain and provided preliminary evidence of the potential role of endothelial dysfunction in chronic severe pain in this population.
-(Demonstrated)

-Health Care Delivery:
+(Demonstrated) Health Care Delivery: